Media

 The Great Resignation due to burnout & stress

-Host: During the pandemic, we heard about mass resignations and people leaving their jobs because of burnout and stress.
+Host: During the pandemic, we heard about mass resignations as people left their jobs due to burnout and stress.
 Bonita Eby is a Burnout Prevention Strategist and owner of Breakthrough Personal and Professional Development Incorporated.
 She joins us today to talk about workplace burnout and how to support employee well-being.
 Bonita, thank you for joining us today.

 Workplace burnout & how to support employee well-being